Metaheuristic: Classification

 There are a wide variety of metaheuristics and a number of properties with respect to which to classify them.
+The following list is therefore to be understood as an example.

 Local search vs. global search

 One approach is to characterize the type of search strategy.
 One type of search strategy is an improvement on simple local search algorithms.
 A well known local search algorithm is the hill climbing method which is used to find local optimums.
 However, hill climbing does not guarantee finding global optimum solutions.

 Many metaheuristic ideas were proposed to improve local search heuristic in order to find better solutions.
 Such metaheuristics include simulated annealing, tabu search, iterated local search, variable neighborhood search, and GRASP.
 These metaheuristics can both be classified as local search-based or global search metaheuristics.